With respect to the Internet, The Macquarie Dictionary (Sixth Edition, 2013) defines a troll as:

 OHPI specifically focuses on trolling that is related to causing reputational damage, encouraging self-harm, threats and intimidation, and spreading hate about a person or community.

-Below is a list of our publications documenting, reporting and highlighting instances of online racist speech.
+Below is a list of our publications documenting, reporting and highlighting instances of online Trolling.

 OHPI briefings tackle specific instances of online hate and are produced rapidly to respond to emerging problems.